WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> **Try it:** Using the Glitch user interface, create a new file called `index.orit`: Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.orit`.
 This will become the template file for your index page.

-A `.orit` template file can define any kind of text content.
+An Origami template in a `.orit` file (with an extra `t` for "template" in the extension) can produce text content.
 Here you'll use it to define HTML, so in `index.orit` you can enter regular HTML interspersed with curly brace placeholders.

 <span class="tutorialStep"></span> Inside the template, enter opening and closing `h1` tags to create a heading.
 Inside the heading tags, put a `\{\{` `}}` placeholder that displays your site's `title`.